184.108.40.206 Reconciliation Process

 Notification of reconciliation outcomes

 For FTB, in cases where a Secretary-initiated review (i.e. reconciliation) is carried out, only positive (top-ups) or negative (debts) adjustments of FTB need to be advised in writing to individuals.
 However, all individuals with a nil adjustment following reconciliation may be advised that they have been correctly paid.
-Individuals who receive CCB will be notified in writing in all cases, regardless of the outcome.

 For CCB, once a determination of CCB entitlement or no entitlement has been made for an individual and a child, the individual will be notified in writing in all cases of the outcome of this decision.